 - a.
 The need for recognition and acceptance of the major contribution of agriculture to the economy of the Western Cape. - b.
-The ability of the Department to predict and manage risks inherent to the agriculture environment such as droughts, floods and major animal disease outbreaks. - c.
-Changing the face of agriculture in the Western Cape Province. - d.
-Mainstream new entrants within the agricultural sector through appropriate support and effective training to realise their potential for export and contributing to the goals of iKapa elihlumayo. - e.
-Research and development demands necessitated a radical restructuring of research into three centres of excellence. - f.
-Good decisions are based on sound data and information. - g.
-The increasing competitiveness of farmers and local orientated agriculture industries to facilitate access to export markets. - h.
-The orientation towards food security, AIDS, gender issues and youth in agriculture. - i.
-The acceptance of the role that the Department has to play as custodian of consumer concerns on food safety. - j.
-Several agricultural sectors are involved in transformation processes. - k.
-Institutional linkages with emerging farmers remain weak. - I. The need to fast-track research information and knowledge to LRAD beneficiaries - m.
-The role of NGOs and CBO's must definitely be strengthened for better service delivery through partnerships and agreements. - n.
-The links with district municipalities and other local municipalities in terms of the IDP process must be strengthened. - o.
-The role of the Department in the ISDRP and URP must be strengthened and clear targets must be set for appropriate implementation in a coordinated multidisciplinary approach. - p.
-NEPAD and the links to African countries must be strengthened, especially in SADC countries. - q.
-The possible effect of climate change on the availability of water in the province should be recognised and taken into account with any water related future planning.
+Strengthening the links and existing working relations with departments in the economic cluster as well as with other departments and public entities. - c.
+The ability of the Department to predict and manage risks inherent to the agriculture environment such as droughts, floods and major animal disease outbreaks. - d.
+Changing the face of agriculture in the Western Cape Province. - e.
+Mainstream new entrants within the agricultural sector through appropriate support and effective training to realise their potential for export and contributing to the goals of iKapa elihlumayo. - f.
+Research and development demands necessitated a radical restructuring of research into three centres of excellence. - g.
+Good decisions are based on sound data and information. - h.
+The increasing competitiveness of farmers and local orientated agriculture industries to facilitate access to export markets. - i.
+The orientation towards food security, AIDS, gender issues and youth in agriculture. - j.
+The acceptance of the role that the Department has to play as custodian of consumer concerns on food safety. - k.
+Several agricultural sectors are involved in transformation processes. - I. Institutional linkages with emerging farmers remain weak. - m.
+The need to fast-track research information and knowledge to land reform beneficiaries. - n.
+The role of NGO's and CBO's must definitely be strengthened for better service delivery through partnerships and agreements. - o.
+The links with district municipalities and other local municipalities in terms of the IDP process must be strengthened. - p.
+The role of the Department in the ISDRP and URP must be strengthened and clear targets must be set for appropriate implementation in a coordinated multidisciplinary approach. - q.
+NEPAD and the links to African countries must be strengthened, especially in SADC countries. - r.
+Exploring the concept of virtual offices for improved service delivery.